mdn/content/files/en-us/learn/server-side/express_nodejs/displaying_data/book_detail_page/index.md

 The approach is exactly the same as described for the [Genre detail page](/en-US/docs/Learn/Server-side/Express_Nodejs/Displaying_data/Genre_detail_page).
 The route controller function uses `Promise.all()` to query the specified `Book` and its associated copies (`BookInstance`) in parallel.
-If no matching book is not found an Error object is returned with a "404: Not Found" error.
+If no matching book is found an Error object is returned with a "404: Not Found" error.
 If the book is found, then the retrieved database information is rendered using the "book_detail" template.
 Since the key 'title' is used to give name to the webpage (as defined in the header in 'layout.pug'), this time we are passing `results.book.title` while rendering the webpage.